top of page

 • Hiking back to Syabrubesi on the Lower Trail - It would be possible to hike back in one long and tiring day.
 It would have taken me about 10 hours but someone younger and fitter could do it faster.
 Most trekkers don't do it in 1 day and spend 1 night somewhere along the trail for the Langtang trek.

 • Hiking back to Syabrubesi on the Upper Trail - If you didn't hike the upper trail on the way up it is worth doing so on the way down.
-The trail is more scenic and you can spend the night in good accommodation in the pleasant village of Sherpagaon.
+The upper trail of the Langtang trek is more scenic and you can spend the night in good accommodation in the pleasant village of Sherpagaon.
 The hike from Kyanjin Gompa to Sherpagaon would take about 7.5 hours.

 4. Costs, Permits & Guides